steven liu

 quantization

-Quantization takes the idea of dtypes to an even lower level.
-From floating points to integers.
+Quantization takes the idea of dtypes to an even lower level, usually from floating points to integers.

 int8 takes up 8 bits in memory.
 1 bit for the sign and 7 bits for the significand.